SAFETAG/SAFETAG/docs/INSTALL.md

 # Installation Instructions

-Currently we have instructions for installing on the Ubuntu, Debian, and Kali-Linux operating-systems.
+Currently we have instructions for installing on the Ubuntu, Debian, Kali-Linux and OSX operating-systems.

 ### Installation Ubuntu